Company Profile

 October 2003

-Chris Fitzgerald attended a conference at the British Hovercraft Museum in Southampton, England to present a paper on hovercraft promotion.
+Fitzgerald attended a conference at the British Hovercraft Museum in Southampton, England and presented a paper on the challenges of hovercraft promotion.

 January 2004

 Negotiations began with Igor Lavrov, President of Christy Hovercraft, St. Petersburg, Russian Federation for a Neoteric dealership in St. Petersburg.
-Since then, Christy Hovercraft has participated in numerous trade shows, performed demonstrations over a huge variety of different terrains, and has submitted a vast number of photographs for Neoteric to use on their website.
+Since then, Christy Hovercraft has participated in numerous trade shows, performed demonstrations over a huge variety of different terrains, and has submitted a large number of photographs for Neoteric’s online website.
 Extremely capable technically, Lavrov has also set and documented speed records in Russia.
 By these enthusiastic efforts, he has produced a considerable number of orders.
+Unfortunately, Christy Hovercraft filed for bankruptcy around 2023 which in part was caused by the war in Ukraine.

 February 2004

-Development began on a 6-passenger Hovertrek™ utilizing a 100-horsepower liquid cooled Hirth engine.
-This work was commissioned by long-time customer Tom Dienhart of Wisconsin USA.
+Development began on a 6-passenger Hovertrek™ utilizing a 100-horsepower liquid cooled Hirth Aircraft engine.
+This work was commissioned by a long-time customer Tom Dienhart of Wisconsin USA.

 Former Neoteric dealer, High Tech International S.r.l.
 [HTI] of Gorgonzola, Italy, began an illegal process of unauthorized copying and manufacture, using splash-mold techniques, of Neoteric products.
 This company also continues to plagiarize copyrighted content from the Neoteric website.
 This intellectual property infringement is apparent on the HTI web site.
 HTI continues to manufacture and sell, primarily to government agencies, rescue hovercraft that are unauthorized copies of several Neoteric models.